noahehall/theBookOfNoah/web_technoligies/core/browser/browser.md

 		- describes how an application server or user agent interacts with a push service
 	- subscription
 		- created by a service worker
-		- creates a unique endpoint that receives pushes from a backend server and proxies to the service worker that created it
+		- creates a unique endpoint + public keys that you can push data to from a backend server
+			- each browser creates their own subscription object (endpoint + public keys)

 ### use cases
 	- let your app extend beyond the browser